-If you have curly hair that needs tons of extra moisture and tends to get stripped by normal shampoos, you might want to consider washing your hair with conditioner instead.
-Co-washing, or conditioner washing, is a good cleansing alternative to harsh shampoos because it cleans hair while maintaining all those important natural oils to keep hair hydrated.
-But you need to do it correctly to gain the most benefits while also maintaining the health of your hair.
+If you have curly hair that needs tons of extra moisture and tends to get stripped by normal shampoos, you might want to consider cleansing your hair with conditioner instead.
+Wait, what?
+Yep, we're serious.
+Co-washing, or conditioner washing, is a recommended cleansing alternative to harsh shampoos because it cleans hair while maintaining the natural oils that keep hair hydrated.

-Co-washing works best if you stick to lightweight products that don't include heavy oils as part of their makeup.
+Co-washing works best if you stick to lightweight products that don't include heavy oils.
 It's tough to completely wash away petroleum-based products without a foaming agent like sodium lauryl or, preferably, sodium laureth sulfate (found in traditional shampoos).
 Your hair may feel clean for a while if you only co-wash while using these products, but over time, the buildup will get worse.
 If you're committed to co-washing, use more water-based products that are easier to wash away without the need for drying suds.

 Co-Washing With a Heavy Product